Table of Contents

 Graduates are invariably young, and it’s often fair to say that their first job won’t be their ideal job for life.
 In fact, they might decide that, a week into it, they’re in the wrong company, wrong sector, or wrong field entirely!

-With experienced hires, that’s less of an issue.
+So, why hire experienced employees?
 They’ve spent time in their industry, they know what they want, and they’re well on their way down the career path they’ve chosen.
 This makes turnover less likely.

 Hitting the ground running